-On the Effective Date, for good and valuable consideration, each of the Release Parties shall be deemed to have released (i) each of the other Release Parties; and (ii) each of the Release Parties' respective affiliates, employees, officers, directors, managers, members, representatives, agents, attorneys, accountants, investment bankers, bankruptcy and restructuring advisors, financial advisors, direct or indirect equity holders, successors, predecessors, and assigns; from any and all Causes of Action relating to the Debtors or their businesses, including the Chapter 11 Cases, the Plan, the Sale, the operation of the Debtors, the Prepetition Financing Agreement, the DIP Financing Agreement, the Liquidity Notes, the Liquidity Claims, and any transactions contemplated thereby or any action or omission in connection therewith, provided, however, that nothing in Section 7.6 of the Plan shall modify, affect, or impair (a) the rights of any Release Party to recover on account of a Claim against the Debtors in accordance with the terms of the Plan; (b) the releases contained in the Secured Facilities Settlement Agreement, the Liquidity Settlement Agreement, or the DIP Order; or (c) the rights of any Opt-Out Party; provided, further, that nothing in Section 7.6 of the Plan shall be construed to release any party from willful misconduct or gross negligence as determined by a Final Order.
-With respect to the releases set forth in the Plan, by not electing to become an Opt-Out Party, each Release Party is deemed to understand and have voluntarily waived any and all protections of section 1542 of the California Civil Code (and any other similar provision of law) to which such Release Party might otherwise have been entitled, which section reads as follows: "A general release does not extend to claims which the creditor does not know or suspect to exist in his or her favor at the time of executing the release, which if known by him or her must have materially affected his or her settlement with the debtor."
+On the Effective Date, for good and valuable consideration, each of the Release Parties shall be deemed to have released (i) each of the other Release Parties; and (ii) each of the Release Parties' respective affiliates, employees, officers, directors, managers, members, representatives, agents, attorneys, accountants, investment bankers, bankruptcy and restructuring advisors, financial advisors, direct or indirect equity holders, successors, predecessors, and assigns; each in their capacities as such, from any and all Causes of Action relating to the Debtors or their businesses, including the Chapter 11 Cases, the Plan, the Sale, the operation of the Debtors, the Prepetition Financing Agreement, the DIP Financing Agreement, the Liquidity Notes, the Liquidity Claims, and any transactions contemplated thereby or any action or omission in connection therewith, provided, however, that nothing in this Section 7.6 of the Plan shall modify, affect, or impair (a) the rights of any Release Party to recover on account of a Claim against the Debtors in accordance with the terms of the Plan; (b) the releases and other provisions contained in the Secured Facilities Settlement Agreement, the Liquidity Settlement Agreement, the Asset Purchase Agreement, or the DIP Order; or (c) the rights of any Opt-Out Party; provided, further, that nothing in this Section 7.6 of the Plan shall be construed to release any party from willful misconduct or, gross negligence, or fraud as determined by a Final Order.
+With respect to the releases set forth in the Planherein, by not electing to become an Opt-Out Party, each Release Party is deemed to understand and have voluntarily waived any and all protections of section 1542 of the California Civil Code (and any other similar provision of law) to which such Release Party might otherwise have been entitled, which section reads as follows:

+"A general release does not extend to claims which the creditor does not know or suspect to exist in his or her favor at the time of executing the release, which if known by him or her must have materially affected his or her settlement with the debtor."
+GENERAL RELEASE DOES NOT EXTEND TO CLAIMS WHICH THE CREDITOR DOES NOT KNOW OR SUSPECT TO EXIST IN HIS OR HER FAVOR AT THE TIME OF EXECUTING THE RELEASE, WHICH IF KNOWN BY HIM OR HER MUST HAVE MATERIALLY AFFECTED HIS OR HER SETTLEMENT WITH THE DEBTOR."